flynnbr11/QMLA/Libraries/QML_lib/README.md

 These are generated once and stored in a dict.
 * `experimental_probe_dict_generator`: In the case experimental data is being used, the probes must correspond to the probes used during the experiment.
 * `simulated_probe_dict_generator` and `special_probe_functions`: In simulated data, there may be special cases where probes are specific, e.g. |+>^n.
 In general, random probes are used for simulated data.
+#### Timing requirements
+* In `CalculateTimeRequired.py`, the dict `max_num_models_by_shape` tracks the maximum number of models of a given dimension this growth rule supports.
+This is used to work out roughly how much time is required by a parallel compute cluster to complete QMD for the growth rule, as clusters demand a specific time is requested for allocation purposes.
 ​
 ​